-Limerick Order of Malta win Competition and announce naming ceremony.
+Limerick Order of Malta win awards and announce naming ceremony

 Limerick Order of Malta members travelled to Dundalk to take part in the National Senior Competitions for the first time in over a decade from September 10-12.
 The members of the Limerick unit placed first in the light rescue category and placed second in the EMT test.